Gwenbleidd32/Kafka-k8-data-stream-cluster/README.md

-# Configuring a Kafka Data Streaming Cluster using Strimzi
+# Configuring a Kafka GKE cluster for Data-Streaming Cluster using  the Strimzi Operator
 ![alt text](pictures/1.png)
 ![alt text](pictures/2.png)

 ---

 ## What is Kafka and What is Data Streaming?

 Kafka is an open-source, distributed messaging system designed to handle high-volume, high-throughput, and real-time streaming data.
 It lets you build streaming data pipelines for reliable data transfer across different systems and applications, to support processing and analysis tasks.